Moldova Motion

 Arriving in Moldova

 Flying in to capital Chişinău with Air Moldova.
-Not many people on board, my guess is that only 20% of the seats are filled.
+Not many people on board.
+My guess is that only 20% of the seats are filled.
 On arriving on ‘Aeroportul Chişinău’ our luggage is searched thoroughly.
 After buying a visa and all the passport controls we meet our nice guide Roman.

 We stay in the Dedeman Grand hotel , nowadays taken over by the Radisson Hotel Group.
 A fine place.
 Especially the rooms are spacious.
 When I open a drawer from the bedside table I notice several condoms.